digiscot/digiscot-website/pages/challenge-fund-guidance.md

 ####Can I save my application?

-Absolutely, you will be asked to create a user account when you start your application form and you can then save your progress and come back to it at a later date if its too much for one sitting.
+Once you start your application you should fill out all of the questions in one go, so make sure you have everything prepared before starting.
+There's a downloadable .pdf on the start page that will be useful.

 ####Who is eligible to apply?